LUkasPacon/AI_vector-database/README.md

-# PDF to Pinecone Vector Database
+# PDFIntelliSearch

+An intelligent PDF search engine that implements Retrieval-Augmented Generation (RAG) architecture, combining vector databases (Pinecone) with AI (GPT-4) to provide smart, context-aware answers to your questions about PDF documents.

 This tool allows you to upload PDF documents to a Pinecone vector database and perform semantic searches using natural language queries.
-The search results are then used as context for GPT-4 to generate comprehensive answers.
+Using the RAG approach, relevant document chunks are retrieved and used as context for GPT-4 to generate accurate, document-grounded answers.

 ## Features

 - PDF text extraction and intelligent chunking
 - Advanced semantic search using OpenAI's text-embedding-3-large model
 - Interactive search interface with multiple results
-- AI-powered answers using GPT-4 based on found contexts
+- RAG-based answer generation using GPT-4 with retrieved contexts
 - Index management for Pinecone's free tier (5 index limit)
 - Support for multiple PDFs in different indexes